PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 # 1 Introduction
 ## 1.1 Description

 The main purpose of this program is to generate the heart rate of the corresponding thread in real time based on the OpenMP multi-threaded tasks.
-In addition to generating normal thread heart rate, this program can artificially adjust thread heart rate changes in abnormal conditions (Shutdown, Memory leaks).
+In addition to generating normal thread heart rate, this program can artificially adjust thread heart rate changes in abnormal conditions (shutdown, memory leak).
 The following table is a simple program description.
 The e4c library (e4c_lite.h and e4c_lite.o), an open-source related with exceptions, is invoked in our some cases, you can get the detail from [this](https://github.com/guillermocalvo/exceptions4c).

 | Filename | Description |
 |:----|:----|